 I’d sum up most advice about hiring strategies as tactical.
 Do X, Y, Z, and you’ll uncover your perfect fit!
 The recommendations are good, but they tend to overlook a key success factor: mindset.
 Your outlook, the demeanor of your candidates and your company culture are all just as critical as measuring skills and ability.

-Think of hiring like a coach would think of drawing up a series of winning plays
+Think of hiring like a coach crafting a series of winning plays

 She could have a roster of top-tier talent, but the team might not have good chemistry.
 Or players might feel defeated after a string of losses.
 Maybe a key player feels disconnected from their teammates.
 Under these circumstances, the brilliant plays won’t add to the win column.